truecar-demo-docker/buildkite/README.md

 - Docker access is available to all builds by default, just as you'd expect; no need to ask for it or do anything special.

+    - **A major caveat: mounting volumes is not so straightforward.**

+        Because the builds themselves are running in Docker containers, the usual problems associated with filesystem mapping come into play.
+For the most part, paths under `/buildkite` _should_ be the same inside and outside the build container, so that e.g. the buildkite-docker plugin works as expected to mount the code checkout path.

 - When building with Docker, it is recommended to define a `docker-compose.yml` and use the [docker-compose plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin/) as it handles a lot of work automatically.

 - Customized behaviours: